urban immersion Brings youth and adults to ODM for short-term trips to serve, learn, and interact with the neighborhood.

 3) Learning Opportunities

-Set out in groups to complete various tasks and interact with homeless people to learn more about what it’s like to live below the poverty line in Denver.
+Set out in groups to complete various tasks and interact with people experiencing homelessness to learn more about what it’s like to live below the poverty line in Denver.

-Participate in a prayer walk through the neighborhood while learning about the ODM community and hearing stories of people we've reached.
+Participate in a prayer walk through the neighborhood while learning about the ODM community and hearing about issues facing our city.

-Go through a 30 minute outreach training with Open Door staff and then head downtown to have meaningful conversations with the homeless in Civic Center Park and surrounding areas.
+Go through an hour outreach training with Open Door staff and then head downtown to have meaningful conversations with the homeless in Civic Center Park and surrounding areas.
+The purpose of this activity is to meet needs, break down barriers, and have conversations about Christ.

 Serve alongside ODM as need arises.
 Projects may include gardening, painting, neighborhood cleanup, and deep cleaning.